GxnBytes/aws-scalable-webapp/README.md

 - Investigated simulated security incidents and developed response procedures
 - Explored log collection, parsing, and analysis for threat detection and insights

+## Operating Systems
+- **Windows Server 2025**
+  Enterprise-grade OS for directory services and identity management.
+Serves as the central domain controller for network authentication and connectivity.

+- **Windows 11 Enterprise**
+  Business-focused desktop OS optimized for productivity.
+Used to simulate a typical corporate end-user environment.
+- **Ubuntu Desktop 22.04**
+  Versatile Linux desktop, ideal for development workflows.
+Simulates a software development workstation in an enterprise setting.
+- **Security Onion**
+  Open-source platform for threat detection, log analysis, and intrusion detection.
+Used for monitoring and responding to network security events.
+- **Ubuntu Server 22.04**
+  Reliable server OS for hosting services like mail, databases, and web applications.
+Deployed as the internal email server.
+- **Kali Linux**
+  Penetration testing and ethical hacking distro.
+Equipped with tools for vulnerability scanning, exploitation, and digital forensics.

 ## Tools Used
 - **Splunk** - SIEM for log analysis and threat detection
 - **Sysmon** - Windows system monitoring for detailed event logging.